ultravioletrs/cocos/manager/README.md

 Cocos HAL for Linux is framework for building custom in-enclave Linux distribution.
 Use the instructions in [Readme](https://github.com/ultravioletrs/cocos/blob/main/hal/linux/README.md).
 Once the image is built copy the kernel and rootfs image to `cmd/manager/img` from `buildroot/output/images/bzImage` and `buildroot/output/images/rootfs.cpio.gz` respectively.

+Another option is to use release versions of EOS that can be downloaded from the [Cocos GitHub repository](https://github.com/ultravioletrs/cocos/releases).

 #### Test VM creation